 A. Classroom Facilities

-HAI shall provide contracted vendors with suitable classroom facilities at the Orange County Convention Center.
+HAI shall provide contracted vendors with suitable classroom facilities at the Kentucky Exposition Center or a nearby hotel.
 Vendors will not be responsible for the cost of such facilities.

 B. Audiovisual Equipment

 Reasonable costs for audiovisual equipment necessary to conduct the courses (for example, screen, projector, microphone, flip chart) shall be paid for by HAI.
-Contracted vendors must specify their final requirements to HAI no later than thirty (30) days prior to the start of the course.
+Contracted vendors must specify their requirements to HAI upon execution of a contract.
 HAI shall make all arrangements for audiovisual equipment.